scikit-learn/enhancement_proposals/slep006/proposal.rst

     >>> grid = GridSearchCV(log_reg_no_weights, ...)
     >>> grid.fit(X, , sample_weight=sw)

 Third-party estimators will need to adopt this SLEP in order to support metadata routing, while the dunder syntax is deprecated.
-Third-party estimators that contain **consumers** will need to define `get_metadata_routing` that exposes the metadata of its **consumers**.
-Their methods will need to be updated to correctly route data to the **consumers**.
+Estimators that inherit `BaseEstimator` _and_ their method signature explicitly accepts metadata as an argument will automatically get a `get_metadata_routing`. **Routers** accepting `**kwargs` will need to explicitly define a `get_metadata_routing` to configure how metadata is routed to it's **consumers**.
 Our implementation will provide utilities to help developers adopt this SLEP.

 Alternatives
 ------------